agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 2.md

 -----

-**Core Principle:** Revenue is recognized when a company satisfies a performance obligation by transferring a promised good or service to a customer. [cite: 74] The amount recognized is what the company *expects to be entitled to receive*. [cite: 74, 76]
+**Core Principle:** Revenue is recognized when a company satisfies a performance obligation by transferring a promised good or service to a customer.
+The amount recognized is what the company *expects to be entitled to receive*.

 **The 5-Step Model for Recognizing Revenue:**

-1.  **Identify the contract(s) with a customer.** [cite: 76] A contract is an agreement that creates enforceable rights and obligations. [cite: 76]
+1.  **Identify the contract(s) with a customer.**  A contract is an agreement that creates enforceable rights and obligations.
-2.  **Identify the performance obligations in the contract.** A performance obligation is a promise to transfer a *distinct* good or service. [cite: 76]
+2.  **Identify the performance obligations in the contract.** A performance obligation is a promise to transfer a *distinct* good or service.
-3.  **Determine the transaction price.** This is the amount of consideration a company expects to receive. [cite: 76]
+3.  **Determine the transaction price.** This is the amount of consideration a company expects to receive.
 4.  **Allocate the transaction price to the performance obligations.** If a contract has multiple performance obligations, the price is allocated based on their standalone selling prices.
-5.  **Recognize revenue when (or as) the entity satisfies a performance obligation.** [cite: 76]
+5.  **Recognize revenue when (or as) the entity satisfies a performance obligation.**

 <!-- end list -->